 Today, the Library Champion program continues to build upon their incredible success and encourage the next generation of individuals, corporations and foundations to join them in a call to action and powerfully proclaim the importance of the library in American society.

 Carnegie Corporation of New York awarded ALA $498,000 to support the Carnegie Corporation of New York/New York Times I Love My Librarian Award.
 The award recognizes up to 10 librarians annually for their service to their communities, schools and campuses.

-In December 2011, 10 winners were selected from more than 1,700 nominations submitted by library users nationwide.
-Each of the 10 award winners will receive a $5,000 cash award and be honored at a ceremony and reception in New York at TheTimesCenter.
-Learn more about the award and the 2011 winners at Atyourlibrary.org.
+Each year, thousands of library supporters nominate their librarians for the Carnegie Corporation of New York/New York Times I Love My Librarian Award, and 10 winners are selected.
+Nominations are open to public, school, college, community college and university librarians.
+In December 2014, 10 winners were selected from more than 1,000 nominations submitted by library users nationwide.
+Each of the 10 award winners received a $5,000 cash award and was honored at a ceremony and reception in New York at TheTimesCenter.
+Meet the 2014 winners and read about winners from 2008, 2009, 2010 , 2011, 2012 and 2014.